opensearch-project/data-prepper/data-prepper-plugins/dissect-processor/README.md

 * `map` (Required): `map` is required to specify the dissect patterns.
 It takes a `Map<String, String>` with fields as keys and respective dissect patterns as values.

 * `target_types` (Optional): A `Map<String, String>` that specifies what the target type of specific field should be.
+Valid options are `integer`, `double`, `string`, and `boolean`.
 By default, all the values are `string`.
 Target types will be changed after the dissection process.

-* `dissect_when` (Optional): When a conditional statement is configured with `dissect_when`, the processor will evaluate the statement before proceeding with the dissection process.
+* `dissect_when` (Optional): A Data Prepper Expression string following the [Data Prepper Expression syntax](../../docs/expression_syntax.md).
+When configured, the processor will evaluate the expression before proceeding with the dissection process and perform the dissection if the expression evaluates to `true`.
-If the statement evaluates to `true`, the processor will perform the dissection.
-Else, skipped.

 ## Field Notations